tchibatron/dbeaver/Application-Window-Overview.md

 You can also swap locations of two views or editors.

 To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it onto the desired position.

+You can resize the view and editor windows.
+To resize, place the cursor to the border of the window to see it change to a double-ended arrow, then click and drag the border to the needed size.

 ## Maximizing, Minimizing and Restoring View and Editors
-All views and editors have the Close, Minimize and Maximize buttons that allow :
+All views and editors have the Close, Minimize and Maximize buttons:
 <img src="https://www.dropbox.com/s/fgnyuj8dhv9anft/Buttons.png?raw=1">

 The Maximize button changes to the Restore button when a view or editor is maximized.